roberthansen/ra_filings/README.txt

     runas.exe /profile /user:ENERGY\svc_energyRA "powershell -ExecutionPolicy ByPass"
 A prompt will request the svc_energyRA password, and upon correct entry, a new shell session will start as the ENERGY\svc_energyRA account.
+From there, the user may execute any of the .ps1 scripts in the ra_filings directory using their UNC paths:
+    \\Sf150pyclfs26\PYCLIENTFS\Users\svc_energyRA\ra_filings\DailyRAFilings.ps1
-From there, the user may activate a conda environment and execute anaconda commands with access to the service account's keyring.
+These scripts map the network drive for the svc_energyRA user, activate a conda environment, and execute anaconda commands with access to the service account's keyring.
 This procedure is necessary for setting up the anaconda environment and inputting Kiteworks API information.

 Configuration File (ra_filings_config.yaml):